 2) Enable Low Power Mode

-iOS 9 features a new new mode called Low Power Mode.
+iOS 9 features a new mode called Low Power Mode.
 This will automatically turn off all but the most needed power sucking features of the iPhone when you hit 20% battery power and then even more at 10%.
 But many people don’t realize you can enable Low Power Mode at any time, which you should do it you want to conserve battery.
 To enable Low Power Mode manually go to Settings > Battery and toggle the switch to ON (green) next to Low Power Mode.

 3) Stop Those Motion Effects

 The parallax effect is the name given to the slightly moving icons and notifications in iOS when you move your iPhone.
 Apple created the parallax effect to give the flat icons some depth.
-However, as with any process that requires movement, the graphic capabilities needed to do this eats up battery life.
+However, as with any process that requires movement, the graphic capabilities needed to do this eat up battery life.
 To disable this effect go to Settings > General > Accessibility > Reduce Motion > and toggle the switch to ON (green).

 4) Disable Dynamic Backgrounds

 Another motion feature in iOS is the dynamic backgrounds.
-These are the wallpapers that have subtle movement in them.
+These are the wallpapers that have subtle movements in them.
 They look cool, but that movement is eating into your precious battery life.
 It’s best to use a still image for your wallpaper.
 To get rid of the dynamic images go to Settings > Wallpaper > Choose a New Wallpaper and select a wallpaper from the “Stills” selection.

 5) Turn on Auto-Brightness

 Increased screen brightness takes up a TON of battery power.
 This is because the extra light required to illuminate your screen requires a lot of energy, draining your battery faster.
-Screens generally require less light in darkness and more light when it’s bright outside.
+Screens generally require less light in the darkness and more light when it’s bright outside.
 To have your iPhone adjust to external brightness levels automatically go to Settings > Display & Brightness > and toggle the Auto-Brightness switch to ON (green).